How long does a food handler certificate last?

 Who needs a food hygiene certificate?

-If you have a job that involves working with food on a frequent basis, whether you’re self-employed or employed in food catering, food retail or food manufacturing, you will be required by law to have a certain level of training.
+If you have a job that requires you to handle food on a frequent basis, whether you’re self-employed or employed in food catering, food retail or food manufacturing, you will be required by law to have a certain level of training.

-To prepare or sell food, food handlers are not required to have a food hygiene certificate but many businesses and environmental health officers (EHOs) prefer that they do as it shows a high-standard of cleanliness.
+To prepare or sell food, food handlers are not required to have a food hygiene certificate but it is best industry practice to do so as it shows a high standard of cleanliness.
 In addition to this, customers are more likely to eat or consume food from a supplier that has a food handler certificate.

 What is a food hygiene certificate?